puddletowntom/Wscales/README.md

 - ESP-IDF for development environment,
 - SquareLine Studio for display graphics

+#Pinout

+You can find the entire pinout with the schematic provided.
+But a brief overview is as follows,

+Load Cell Pins

+- TP2 - 3.3V,
+- TP3 - GND,
+- TP4 - AINP,
+- TP5 - AINN

+Buttons

+- TP6 to TP7 for Power button,
+- SW3 - Reset button,
+- SW4 - Boot button

 # Calibration

 Due to the sensitivity of the load cell, the screw tightness of the load cells and the potential subtle minor variations of every printed case, its necessary to do a calibration of each scales.
 This is done by using a known weight as a reference so that an offset can be used to compensate for small difference.
 I include the weight of the metal plate in the calibration.
 The metal plate weights 55 grams so the metal plate plus a fixed 1kg weight is used for getting the reference.